 - Use the tweezers or their fingers to make designs with the mini erasers.

 - Dump the gold chickpeas into the split peas, hiding them for others to find (like a treasure hunt).

 - Use the squeezy tweezers or their hands to place the gold chickpeas into the shamrock cookie cutters.

 - Transfer the peas and/or chickpeas into the shamrock molds.

 Hand-in-hand with all that playing is an enormous amount of learning!
+It’s a particularly great activity to use for St. Patrick’s Day math.
 Here are some of the skills and concepts the kids can practice.
 Keep in mind, this is by no means an exhaustive list:

 - Conversational skills as they chat with their peers (and you) about their play